-The analysis of the six countries revealed four key factors that shaped the governance process in the field of elect management.
+The analysis of the six countries revealed four key factors that have shaped the governance process in the field of electoral management.
 The first dimension involves the distribution of authority, initiative and power within the political system generally and the electoral governance structure in particular.
-Authority can be divided horizontal lines at the national level and along lines national, regional (in some countries) and localauthorit.
-The constitutional differences between abinet-parliamentary presidential-congressional and between federal versus unitary forms of government proved to be significant to the design of electoral arrangements.
+Authority can be divided in two ways: along horizontal lines at the national level and along vertical lines at the national, regional (in some countries) and local-authority levels.
+The constitutional differences between Cabinet-parliamentary and presidential-congressional political systems, and between federal versus unitary forms of government, has proved to be significant to the design of electoral arrangements.

-The second key dimension involves the procedures and the basis for the appointment of election offics at all levels, but particularly at the national level, as well as the conditions that govern appointments.
-An important related issue is whether the varied activities of EMB are directed and controlled by a single agency head a multi-member commission or some hybrid model.
+The second key dimension involves the procedures and the basis for the appointment of election officers at all levels, but particularly at the national level, as well as the conditions that govern these appointments.
+An important related issue is whether the varied activities of an EMB are directed and controlled by a single agency head, a multi-member commission or some hybrid model.

-The third component of the governance framework involves the scope of the responsibilities of EMB and whether it is granted authority and resources commensurate with those responsibilities.
-EMB may be granted control over the full range of elect functions or some of thse functions may be assigned to other bodies.
-Different decisions about consolidated or dispersed allocations of functions create different challenges coordination, consistency, efficiency and effectiveness and accountability for results.
+The third component of the governance framework involves the scope of the responsibilities of an EMB and whether it is granted authority and resources commensurate with those responsibilities.
+An EMB may be granted control over the full range of electoral functions, or some of these functions may be assigned to other bodies.
+Different decisions about consolidated or dispersed allocations of functions create different challenges for coordination, consistency, efficiency and effectiveness, and accountability for results.

-The fourth component of the governance process involves the balance between independence and accountability involved in the relationship between EMB and the government and legislature.
-The official rhetoric may describe a particular EMB as independent, but the balance exists in the working relationship will reflect a combination of the processes by which the mandates of the EMB are adopted and modified the manner in which its leaders are appointed and their backgroundsthe processes by which budget and staffing are decidedthe reporting and scrutiny requirements face and the consequences for and its leadership that might accompany strong or weak performance.
+The fourth component of the governance process involves the balance between independence and accountability involved in the relationship between an EMB and the government and legislature.
+The official rhetoric may describe a particular EMB as independent, but the balance that exists in the working relationship will reflect a combination of the processes by which the mandates of the EMB are adopted and modified, the manner in which its leaders are appointed and their backgrounds, the processes by which its budget and staffing are decided, the reporting and scrutiny requirements it faces and the consequences for it and its leadership that might accompany strong or weak performance, as judged mainly by the political executive and to a lesser extent by legislators, especially those serving on committees which oversee the work of the EMB..

-There is both a formal and informal aspect to the accountability relationships that exist.
-EMBs must also be aware of and be responsive to concerns of a range of stakeholders outside government.
+There is both a formal and an informal aspect to the accountability relationships that exist.
+EMBs must also be aware of and be responsive to the concerns of a range of stakeholders outside government.
 Each of these broad governance domains is discussed in the following subsections, with illustrative examples from the case studies used to support the conclusions.

-It Starts ut Doest End with the Constitution
+It Starts, but Does Not End, with the Constitution

-The case studies indicate that there is a connection between the distribution of authority and power within national political systems and the preferred model for EMB. abinet-parliamentary systems a fusion of legislative and executive authority and initiative is largely centralized with the prime minister and abinet.
+The case studies indicate that there is a connection between the distribution of authority and power within national political systems and the preferred model for an EMB.
+This connection can be discussed in terms of two constitutional distinctions: the Cabinet-parliamentary versus presidential-congressional political system and the federal versus unitary constitutional order.

+Cabinet-Parliamentary Versus Presidential-Congressional Political System

+Cabinet-parliamentary systems are characterized by a fusion of legislative and executive authority, and initiative is largely centralized with the prime minister and Cabinet.

-Consistent with this constitutional centralization of authority, the historical preference within abinet-parliamentary systems was to rely on a department of government to oversee the full range of elect management functions.
+Consistent with this constitutional centralization of authority, the historical preference within Cabinet-parliamentary systems was to rely on a department of government to oversee the full range of electoral management functions.
 This was in part because the principles of collective and individual ministerial responsibility required ministers of the Crown to answer before Parliament for all actions within government.